nxthongbk/MangOH-Alcohol/README.md

 # Integrate Grove Alcohol Sensor With MangoH and Grove IoT Exapansion Card

-This project demonstrates how to integrate LittlevlGL into a Legato app.
-The necessary LittlevGL dependencies are referenced by this repository as git submodules.
+This project demonstrates how to integrate Grove Alcohol Sensor With MangoH and Grove IoT Exapansion Card.

+## Prerequisites

+	1. A mangOH Red board.
+	1. A Grove IoT Expansion card.
+	1. Grove Alcohol sensor: See detail of sensor on wiki page: http://wiki.seeedstudio.com/Grove-Alcohol_Sensor/

 ## Setup
 1. Clone this repository with the `--recursive` option so that the submodules are retrieved as well.